JignabahenKalani/week6-assignment/output/README.md

 ## 🛠️ Usage
-After cloning the repo simply open index.html in your browser to view the website.
+After cloning the repo simply open index.html in your browser to view the website

 ## 📄 License